voc/hls-relive/README.md

 Configuration
 -------------

-All scripts get their configuration from the `cfg` file in the root of the git repository.
-See `cfg.example` for an example.
-The config file contains comments explaining the various options.
+All scripts take the union of `global_config` in the root of the git repository as their configuration.
+This configuration is extended by a project-specific configuration in the `configs` subdirectory.
+See the `.example` files in the respective directories.
+These files also contain comments explaining the various options.

 Setting up for a new conference
 -------------------------------